 Special Education Teacher

-The role of the special education teacher is to share how the student is progressing in the special education class or setting, or to describe what the special education setting would look like (for a student who is not currently receiving these services).
+The role of the special education teacher is to share how the student is progressing in the special education class, setting, or program, or to describe what the special education setting would look like (for a student who is not currently receiving these services).
 She is responsible for providing updates on the goals she is working on with the student.
 If she has completed any testing or assessments of the student, she will present the results of those to the IEP team.
 Additionally, if she is the student’s primary teacher, her insights are extremely valuable for understanding how the student is functioning in that environment.

 General Education Teacher